0atman/noboilerplate/scripts/41-humanmade.md

 I'm not a human supremacist, either!

-I write about AIs, REAL AIs (and by that I mean fictional AIs), AGIs, every single day for my speculative scifi show, Lost Terminal.
+I write about AIs, _REAL AIs_ (and by that, I mean fictional AIs), AGIs, every single day for my speculative sci-fi show, Lost Terminal.

-When real artificial intelligence are created, I'll have to retire my mark!
+When real artificial intelligence is created, I'll have to retire my mark!

-In the timeline of my story, it happens in about 50 years, so we've got a bit of time still.
+In the timeline of my story, it happens in about 50 years, so I've got a bit of time left.

 ---